A home from home...

 Our lounges and communal areas reflect the peaceful, unhurried pace of life at The Old Rectory, where all may come together to enjoy the myriad of activities on offer, or simply relax, undisturbed, with a newspaper or book.
 You may also choose to invite your visitors for afternoon tea in the elegant Drawing Room with its open-plan conservatory, or retire to the Garden Room where the patio doors open out on to delightful views of the grounds.

-Accommodating and approachable, our charming receptionist Pina Romano has been with us for over a decade and is regularly to be found going ‘that extra mile’ to make the lives of our residents as care-free as possible.
-Whether assisting with small items of shopping, getting involved in the entertainments programme, or greeting families and friends, Pina is always ready and willing to lend a helping hand.
+Accommodating and approachable, our charming receptionist Hannah Peacock has been with the company for many years.
+Whether assisting with small items of shopping, getting involved in the entertainments programme, or greeting families and friends, Hannah is always ready and willing to lend a helping hand.